CommandPost/CommandPost-UserGuide/faq/README.md

 The easiest way to enable Moveable Markers is via Terminal.

+This works on Final Cut Pro 10.5.2 and below on both Intel and Apple Silicon.

 The below assumes you have Final Cut Pro installed within the `/Applications` folder.

 This will enable them: